iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 It is variability in the mean from sample to sample of same size.

+It is standard deviation of means of samples.

+$$ \sigma_\bar{X} = \frac{\sigma}{\sqrt{n}} $$

+**Note:** The standard error of the mean decreases as the sample size increases.

 ### Central Limit Theorem

 It says that the distribution of mean of samples is mostly normal distribution.
 It is not dependent on shape of original population.

-$$ \sigma_\bar{X} = \frac{\sigma}{\sqrt{n}} $$

-**Note:** The standard error of the mean decreases as the sample size increases.

-### P Value

-It is same as probability but also take equally likely outcome and rare outcome.
-So p(two heads, HH) = 0.25. p value of HH is P(HH) + P(TT) + 0 for rare.

 ### Point and Interval Estimates

-Point is a single number and we can find confidence interval for that number.
+Point is a single number, X, in population.
+We can find confidence interval for that number.
 Interval estimate tells us more information about the population than a point estimate tells us.

+So for eg, 5kg rice packet has SD of 50gm in population.
+So 3SD would contain 99% of rice packets.
+Now if we take samples and find mean of samples it would give us a distribution.
+We can take one Point near 5kg, then we can find the confidence interval in which this mean will lie with a percentage confidence.
+Like, 95% confidence that x=49.94 is mean and lies between found interval.

 **Point estimate $\pm$ (Critical Value)(Standard Error)**

 Point is the sample statistic estimating population parameter of interest.

-Critical Value is table value, based on confidence interval
+Critical Value is z table value, based on confidence interval

 Standard error is SD of point estimate.

+100% is close to infinity, 100% sure that mean will lie between infinities.
+95% is also large interval.
+0% confidence would be a very small interval.

 ### Confidence Intervals and Levels